Children Of Helicopter Parents: Does Helicopter Parenting Hurt Your Child's Future?

 What generation are helicopter parents?

 Dr. Haim Ginott first used the term "helicopter parent" in his book, Parents & Teenagers.
 The book was originally published back in 1969.
 Dr. Ginott wrote other books out as well, including the book, Between Parent and Child.
-His books are geared towards creating a successful and positive parenting experience for both the parent and child.
+His books are geared towards creating a successful and positive parenting experience for both the parent and the child.

-However, while the term first showed up at that time, it wasn’t until the 90’s that it became really well-known.
+However, while the term first showed up at that time, it wasn’t until the 90s that it became really well-known.
 The millennial generation is largely believed to have been raised by helicopter-style parents.
 However, just because the name was around and popular at that time doesn’t mean it didn’t start until then.
 There have always been parents in each of the different realms of the parenting spectrum.

-What is bulldozer parenting?
+What is the bulldozer parenting style?

 - Previous Article